kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 Since the e2e framework does not currently support enabling or disabling feature gates, there will be various unit tests that are exercising the `switch` of feature gate itself and handling of relevant data.

 Additionally, unit tests for the scheduler plugin will cover:
-- PreFilter correctly resolves PVC → VolumeSnapshot → VolumeSnapshotContent and caches `AccessibleTopology`.
+- PreFilter correctly resolves PVC → VolumeSnapshot → VolumeSnapshotContent and caches `NodeAffinity`.
 - PreFilter is a no-op when the pod has no snapshot-sourced PVCs.
-- Filter rejects nodes whose labels do not satisfy any term in the snapshot's `AccessibleTopology`.
+- Filter rejects nodes whose labels do not satisfy any term in the snapshot's `NodeAffinity`.
-- Filter passes nodes whose labels satisfy at least one `AccessibleTopology` term.
+- Filter passes nodes whose labels satisfy at least one `NodeAffinity` term.
-- Filter is a no-op when `AccessibleTopology` is empty (backward compatibility).
+- Filter is a no-op when `NodeAffinity` is empty (backward compatibility).

 ##### Integration tests